A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Background

 \section{Background}

-In this section, we first categorize the main research directions of 3DGS for downstream applications.
-We then provide a concise overview of widely used 2D foundation models that support these tasks.
-Finally, we review related research domains in the NeRF literature that lay the groundwork for 3DGS development.
+In this section, we first review the preliminaries of 3DGS-based reconstruction, and then outline the main research directions for downstream applications.
+We further provide a concise overview of widely used 2D foundation models that support these tasks, and finally discuss related research domains in the NeRF literature that have laid the foundation for the development of 3DGS.